+In this post I will describe how to draw Sky and clouds with pen and ink.
 Clouds comes in almost limitless variety of shapes, sizes and the feel they evoke.
-Scientifically, clouds are organised in few different shapes but I won’t go into details of that here.
-My aim in this tutorial is to explain simple strokes and techniques that can be used to render any type of clouds and sky.
-After learning these techniques, you will be able to use them for drawing any specific type of clouds and sky appropriately and be able to evoke the right feel in your drawing.
+After learning the techniques to draw sky and clouds described here, you will be able to use them for drawing any specific type of clouds and sky appropriately and be able to evoke the right feel in your drawing.

 Drawing Clouds in Outline: